marcus-garvey/RCControlBaseStation/README.md

 In the BaseStationBrainPS project you must setup the PS3 controller mac address.
 Upload BaseStationBrainPS to the first Nodemcu and the BaseStationBrainWIFI project to the second Nodemcu.

+# Setup RC vehicle

+For every vehicle MiniSkidi, MiniDump and Excavator there is a project which must be compiled and uploaded to the nodemcu of the vehicle.

+# Running

+After uploaded every sketch, just switch the vehicle and power up the base station.
+Connect the PS3 controller and cycle through your vehicles with the select button.

 [GithubProfBoots]: https://github.com/ProfBoots